The Girl with Two Husbands: Tsyrógles

-In a Greek tale titled Tsyrógles or Chyrogles, a girl convinces her father to marry a woman with a daughter.
+In a Greek tale titled Tsyrógles or Chyrogles, sourced from Skyros, a girl convinces her father to marry a woman with a daughter.
 Her new step-family is cruel to her and mistreat the girl.
 The step-mother sends her with basketfuls of clothes to wash in the river.
 She is approached by an old beggar who asks for food and water.
 She gives her crust of bread and shares a bit of her jug of water.
 She also delouses the beggar and is blessed with golden hair and the ability to turn her clothes into gold.
 The step-mother, jealous of the step-daughter's good fortune, sends her own daughter to the beggar.
 She insults the man and receives a blessing of horns and prickles.
 Meanwhile, the childless royal couple prays to God for a son, even if it is a snake - which is exactly what they are expecting.
 The snake son (called Ophis) needs to be suckled, so the step-mother sends her step-daughter to do it.
 The girl weeps on her mother's grave, and her spirit gives her advice on how to do it.
 Later, the snake son decides to marry, and the step-mother suggests that the girl who suckled the snake prince should marry it.
 The girl once again seeks counsel with her mother's spirit, who says she must prepare seven garments and seven ovens, and ask the snake husband to undress each layer of snakeskin first as she takes off each garment.
 The girl disenchants her husband by throwing his seven layers of snakeskin in the ovens.
 She gives birth to a son and Ophis, now human, goes to war.
 The girl's step-mother falsifies a letter with an order to expel the girl with her son from the palace.
 On her wanderings, she enters a church and meets a being named Tsyrógles.
 She later disenchants him into human form and marries him.
 Ophis returns from war and, seeing his wife is not there, discovers she is now married to Tsyrógles in another kingdom.
 Torn between her love for Ophis and her love for Tsyrógles, she dies of a broken heart.
-Dawkins, in his book Modern Greek Folktales, sourced this version as from Skyros and remarked that the Greek name of the hero, Τσίρογλéσ, corresponded to Turkish Köroglu, which may hint at an Eastern origin for the tale.